PerchunPak/pinger-bot/docs/pages/docker.rst

   ``perchunpak/pingerbot``.

 .. warning::
-  Since version 0.4.0 the container runs in rootless mode, which means that if you use the sqlite version and an external volume you have to give rights to the folder.
+  Since version 0.4.0 the container runs in non-root mode, which means that if you use the sqlite version and an external volume you have to give rights to the folder.
 This can be done with the command ``chown -R 5000:500 <your volume folder>``.